 3. Develop a strategic commission structure.
 Not every sale is worth the same value.
 It’s a best practice to develop a commission structure that aligns with the value of each consumer as well as review attribution to commission partners appropriately.
-Depending on the tracking platform and internal capabilities, commissions can vary based on several factors including:
+Depending on the tracking capabilities of your affiliate technology provider and your internal capabilities, commissions can vary based on several factors including:

 - New versus return customers